damonallison/javascript/README.md

 * Scoping
-  * `var` scoping is not lexical. `var`, even when defined in a block, is available to the entire function.
+  * `var` scoping is not lexical. `var`, even when defined in a block, is available to the entire function (always use let and const).

 * No standard library.
   * Even basic things like array equality, object value equality are not part of